 Where does one begin?

-The “95 Theses for a New Health Ecosystem” party thinks there is some way to save our healthcare system.
+David Chase and Leonard Kisch in “95 Theses for a New Health Ecosystem” party thinks there is some way to save our healthcare system.
 Notice the emphasis on “systems” improvements.
 The view from the top.
 Same view that has created so much of the existing problems in healthcare.
-David Chase and Leonard Kisch have made the suggestions readily available and welcome comments.
+They have made the suggestions readily available and welcome comments.
 This is admirable, but it’s still a “systems” fix.

 The “Medicare-for-all” faction would like the public to believe there’s something salvageable in the current mix of government and big business.
 The key word here is single-payer, not Medicare.